kowalski7cc/xpenguins-gnome-shell-extension/Readme.md

 Alternatively (developers?):

 1. Checkout the repository: `hg clone https://bitbucket.org/mathematicalcoffee/xpenguins-gnome-shell-extension`
-2. Update to the `gnome3.2` or `gnome3.4` branch (the `default` branch is **NOT** guaranteed to work!).
+2. Update to the appropriate branch.
+3. Run `make`.
-3. Copy the folder `xpenguins@mathematical.coffee.gmail.com` to `.local/share/gnome-shell/extensions`.
+4. Copy the folder `xpenguins@mathematical.coffee.gmail.com` to `.local/share/gnome-shell/extensions`.
-4. If on GNOME 3.2, use `dconf-editor` and modify the key `/org/gnome/shell/enabled-extensions` to include `'xpenguins@mathematical.coffee.gmail.com'`.
+5. If on GNOME 3.2, use `dconf-editor` and modify the key `/org/gnome/shell/enabled-extensions` to include `'xpenguins@mathematical.coffee.gmail.com'`.
-If on GNOME 3.4, then just do `gnome-shell-extension-tool -e xpenguins@mathematical.coffee.gmail.com`.
+If on GNOME 3.4+, then just do `gnome-shell-extension-tool -e xpenguins@mathematical.coffee.gmail.com`.

 All together now:

     hg clone https://bitbucket.org/mathematicalcoffee/xpenguins-gnome-shell-extension
     cd xpenguins-gnome-shell-extension
     # Use 'hg branches' to see what branches are available.
 They are GNOME versions it is compatible with.
-    hg up 3.2
+    hg up gnome3.6
+    make
     cp -r xpenguins@mathematical.coffee.gmail.com ~/.local/share/gnome-shell/extensions
-    # if you have GNOME 3.4:
+    # if you have GNOME 3.4+:
     gnome-shell-extension-tool -e xpenguins@mathematical.coffee.gmail.com
     # if you have GNOME 3.2:
     dconf read '/org/gnome/shell/enabled-extensions' | sed -r -e 's#\[(.+)\]#dconf write "/org/gnome/shell/enabled-extensions" "[\1, '\'xpenguins@mathematical.coffee.gmail.com\'']"#' | /bin/sh